July’s block is a very simple appliqué, presented by Laura Ryle.

 Turn the edges under, using your technique of choice.
 Cut the excess fabric from the back.

 The technique that I prefer is to cut a freezer paper circle the size of the finished circle (3 1/2”).
-With the shiny side up, place the paper on the wrong side of the circle.
-I use a little fabric glue to tack the edges down and then press the edges on to the paper.
+Place your fabric down, with the wrong side up, then place the freezer paper with the shiny side up, on the wrong side of the fabric circle.
+I use a little fabric glue to tack the edges down and then press the edges so they stick to the shiny side of the paper.
+Be careful to only iron the fabric edges down so that they stick to the freezer paper, you don’t want the freezer paper to stick to your iron!

 Center the circle on the background.
 There should be about a 1 inch border on each side.
 Hand appliqué.